 Dr. Tim Sykes joined the Liberty coaching staff in January 2017 as an assistant track & field and cross country coach and was promoted to head cross country coach in January 2018.

-Sykes, who coaches the Flames' men's distance runners, oversaw Azaria Kirwa's breakthrough sophomore track & field campaign.
+Sykes, who coaches the men's and women's distance runners, oversaw Azaria Kirwa's breakthrough sophomore track & field campaign.
 Kirwa ran the 5K at the 2017 NCAA Division I Outdoor Track & Field Championships and also clocked impressive times of 14:00.29 (5K) and 29:05.57 (10K) during the season.

 Sykes, who began his coaching career as a graduate assistant for the Ohio track & field teams in 2004, returned to the Bobcats as a volunteer assistant for cross country and track & field in 2013.
 In July 2015, Sykes was promoted to assistant women's cross country and track & field coach, taking over all coaching duties for the Bobcats' women's distance runners.
 He served in that role before coming to Liberty.